MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteReview.md

 # Start-SPOSiteReview

 ## SYNOPSIS
-SharePoint administrators can delegate access governance of sites to corresponding site owners through 'site access review'.
+SharePoint Administrators can delegate access governance of sites to corresponding site owners through 'site access review'.
 The 'access review' is under the context of oversharing as specified in the Data Access Governance (DAG) reports.
 Read all about site access review [here](/sharepoint/site-access-review).

 ## SYNTAX